kane9530/scRNAseq_teaching/README.md

 ## Table of Contents

-## Developed and maintained by:
+## Created by:
-Giles Harper-Donnelly
+- Giles Harper-Donnelly
-Kane Toh
+- Kane Toh